7 Ways to Avoid Meltdowns

 Always avoid taking your kids out during the arsenic hour.
 It’s that time in the early to mid-evening when your babies and young children can go from their previously placid, contented selves to crying and unhappy at the flick of some evil switch.

 Timing is everything with children.
-Always consider their needs 2_Watch_your_timefirst.
+Always consider their needs first.
 It’s not fair to take them to a restaurant or shopping at nap time or late at night and expect them to behave.

 3. Food and water